This article was originally published on Sept. 20, 2018, and was updated on March 25, 2020.

 Set a time limit

 Even the most generous return policies have some kind of time limit; this is to prevent returns for items that have been misused or mishandled and to set a kind of statute of limitations on your products.
 Common time limits include 30 days, 60 days and 90 days.

 You can also compensate your customers in different ways, depending on your goals.
 Exchanging one product for another is a common offer, but you can also give your customers cash or store credit.
 If you find yourself divided on what to offer, take a look at major retailers and your competitors’ return policies for inspiration.

 Advertising return policies

-If you want to establish more customer trust, you’ll need to make sure your policy is advertised and easy to understand.
+If you want to establish more customer trust, make sure your policy is advertised and easy to understand.
 Otherwise, your customers might not even know it exists.

 Use simple, concise language to explain your return policy

-When writing your return policy for customers, make sure you use simple, straightforward language.
+When writing your return policy for customers, use simple, straightforward language.
 There’s no need to make this technically complex or include legalese; just cover the basic tenets of your policy.